AlanRynne/Scientific-Paper-Tutorial/aboutme.md

 My name is Alan Rynne and I'm the author of this course.

-When I'm not making courses a Building engineer, computational designer & programmer.
+I'm also a Building engineer, computational designer & computer programmer based in Spain.

 #### Want to know more?